sk-1982/actaeon/scripts/README.md

 2. [`vgmstream-cli`](https://vgmstream.org/)

 ### Asset Configs
 You can customize the file extension and ffmpeg arguments of generated files through an `assets.yaml` file.
-Some exiting assets configs have already been provided.
+Some existing assets configs have already been provided.
 Read the comment in the first line of the file to decide which one you want to use.

 ### Options
 These options must be specified before the `game` argument